Theresa Russell

 BirthdayMärz 20, 1957

 Born in San Diego, Russell was raised in the Los Angeles suburb of Burbank, where she had a turbulent upbringing marked by poverty, and dropped out of high school at age 16.
-Russell subsequently began modeling, which brought her to the attention of film producer Sam Spiegel.
-Through Spiegel, she was cast in Elia Kazan's The Last Tycoon (1976), playing the daughter of a prominent film executive.
+Russell subsequently began modeling, which brought her to the attention of film producer Sam Spiegel, who facilitated her casting in Elia Kazan's The Last Tycoon (1976), in which she played the daughter of a prominent film executive.

 Biography from the Wikipedia article Theresa Russell.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.